CodecoolBP20161/a-mentor-s-life-in-an-oo-way-act-1/specifications/mentor.md

 ### ```create_by_csv```

-Gets a csv file path as an argument (the csv contains all the data needed to instantiate a mentor object) and gives back a list of mentors.
+This is a static method.
+The csv contains all the data needed to instantiate a mentor object.

 #### Arguments
 None